-The degree program in Electrical Engineering (BSEE) curriculum is offered in three options, General EE Option, Computer Engineering Option, and Microelectronics (VLSI) Option.
+The degree program in Electrical Engineering (BSEE) curriculum is offered in four concentrations: General, Computer Engineering, Microelectronics (VLSI) and Nuclear Power.
 Graduates of the BSEE program are well prepared to pursue careers in research and development, design, manufacturing and management in a diverse array of industries including power engineering and energy systems, electronics, computer and information, communication, aerospace, automotive, robotics, etc. They are also well prepared to pursue graduate and professional degrees.